futurewei-cloud/chogori-platform/docs/TXN.md

 TSO is a separate service whose job is to provide a global clock.
 The design and scalability of this component is addressed in a [separate document](./TSO.md).
 For the purposes of this document it is sufficient to understand that the TSO service allows each client to locally produce globally-unique timestamps which are agreed upon by all clients and nodes of a given K2 cluster.

 # Outline of approach
 We've chosen a modified Serializable Snapshot Isolation approach.
-Roughly, we use MVCC to achieve snapshot isolation, and we enhance the server-side handling and book-keeping to make it serializable, as described in the paper  [Serializable Isolation for Snapshot Databases](./SerializableSnapshotIsolation-fekete-sigmod2008.pdf).
+Roughly, we use MVCC to achieve snapshot isolation, and we enhance the server-side handling and book-keeping to make it serializable, as described in the paper by [Serializable SI - CockroachDB](https://www.cockroachlabs.com/blog/serializable-lockless-distributed-isolation-cockroachdb/) and  [Serializable Isolation for Snapshot Databases](./SerializableSnapshotIsolation-fekete-sigmod2008.pdf).
 Here is the outline:

 ## Starting a transaction
 ![Begin](./TxnBegin.png)